Frequently Asked Questions

 Beginning in August 2015, all students who have earned less than 60 credit hours will be required to live on campus and participate in a meal plan program.
 This applies to our current resident population as well as to the new incoming class.

-All freshman and sophomore students (or students under 60 credit hours) should plan to live on campus; however, we do understand there may be unique circumstances warranting special consideration for exemption from this requirement.
+All first-year and sophomore students (or students under 60 credit hours) should plan to live on campus; however, we do understand there may be unique circumstances warranting special consideration for exemption from this requirement.

 Students who live at home with their parents/legal guardians in their primary residence in one of the following counties could qualify to be exempt: